(LATEST UPDATED 9 August 2024)

 What is Certificate of Origin (CO)?

 CO is a certificate issued by a competent authority of the exporting country that certifies the origin of the goods.
-There are 2 types of certificates which are Preferential Certificate of Origin (PCO) and Non-Preferential Certificate of Origin
+There are 2 types of certificates which are Preferential Certificate of Origin (PCO) and Non-Preferential Certificate of Origin (NPCO).

 2.